unal-dev/.github/profile/README.md

 #### General Rules for Identifiers

--Use only ASCII letters, digits, underscores in some cases.
+* Use only ASCII letters, digits, underscores in some cases.
--Names should be descriptive and avoid abbreviations unless they are widely understood.
+* Names should be descriptive and avoid abbreviations unless they are widely understood.
--Avoid abbreviations that could be ambiguous or unfamiliar outside your project.
+* Avoid abbreviations that could be ambiguous or unfamiliar outside your project.
--Examples of good names: `errorCount`, `dnsConnectionIndex`, `referrerUrl`, `customerId`.
+* Examples of good names: `errorCount`, `dnsConnectionIndex`, `referrerUrl`, `customerId`.
--Examples of bad names: `n`, `nErr`, `nCompConns`, `wgcConnections`, `pcReader`, `cstmrId`, `kSecondsPerDay`.
+* Examples of bad names: `n`, `nErr`, `nCompConns`, `wgcConnections`, `pcReader`, `cstmrId`, `kSecondsPerDay`.

 #### Specific Naming Rules

 ##### Package Names

--Use lowerCamelCase.
+* Use lowerCamelCase.
--Example: `my.exampleCode.deepSpace`.
+* Example: `my.exampleCode.deepSpace`.

 ##### Class Names

--Use UpperCamelCase for classes, interfaces, records, and typedefs.
+* Use UpperCamelCase for classes, interfaces, records, and typedefs.
--Names are typically nouns or noun phrases.
+* Names are typically nouns or noun phrases.
--Examples: `Request`, `ImmutableList`, `VisibilityMode`.
+* Examples: `Request`, `ImmutableList`, `VisibilityMode`.

 ##### Method Names

--Use lowerCamelCase.
+* Use lowerCamelCase.
--Private methods should end with an underscore.
+* Private methods should end with an underscore.
--Names are typically verbs or verb phrases.
+* Names are typically verbs or verb phrases.
--Example: `sendMessage`, `stop_`.
+* Example: `sendMessage`, `stop_`.

 ##### Enum Names

--Use UpperCamelCase for enums and CONSTANT_CASE for individual items.
+* Use UpperCamelCase for enums and CONSTANT_CASE for individual items.
--Enums should generally be singular nouns.
+* Enums should generally be singular nouns.
--Example: `enum Color { RED, GREEN, BLUE }`.
+* Example: `enum Color { RED, GREEN, BLUE }`.

 ##### Constant Names

--Use CONSTANT_CASE.
+* Use CONSTANT_CASE.
--Consider the immutability of the value before naming it as a constant.
+* Consider the immutability of the value before naming it as a constant.
--Example: `const NUMBER = 5;`.
+* Example: `const NUMBER = 5;`.

 ##### Non-constant Field Names

--Use lowerCamelCase with a trailing underscore for private fields.
+* Use lowerCamelCase with a trailing underscore for private fields.
--Example: `computedValues`, `index_`.
+* Example: `computedValues`, `index_`.

 ##### Parameter Names

--Use lowerCamelCase.
+* Use lowerCamelCase.
--Avoid one-character names in public methods.
+* Avoid one-character names in public methods.
--Exception: Names may begin with a `$` when required by third-party frameworks.
+* Exception: Names may begin with a `$` when required by third-party frameworks.

 ##### Local Variable Names

--Use snake_case.
+* Use snake_case.
--Constants in function scopes are still named in lowerCamelCase.
+* Constants in function scopes are still named in lowerCamelCase.

 ##### Template Parameter Names

--Be concise and use all-caps, such as `TYPE` or `THIS`.
+* Be concise and use all-caps, such as `TYPE` or `THIS`.

 ##### Module-local Names

--Names that are not exported are implicitly private and do not end in an underscore.
+* Names that are not exported are implicitly private and do not end in an underscore.

 #### Camel Case Definition

--Convert the phrase to ASCII, remove any apostrophes, divide into words, and apply camel case rules.
+* Convert the phrase to ASCII, remove any apostrophes, divide into words, and apply camel case rules.
--Lowercase everything, then uppercase the first character of each word for UpperCamelCase, or each word except the first for lowerCamelCase.
+* Lowercase everything, then uppercase the first character of each word for UpperCamelCase, or each word except the first for lowerCamelCase.
--Example: `XmlHttpRequest`, `newCustomerId`.
+* Example: `XmlHttpRequest`, `newCustomerId`.

 ### Examples and Practices

 #### Good Practices

--Use descriptive names and avoid unnecessary abbreviations.
+* Use descriptive names and avoid unnecessary abbreviations.
--Follow the specific rules for different types of identifiers to maintain consistency and readability.
+* Follow the specific rules for different types of identifiers to maintain consistency and readability.

 #### Avoid

--Using ambiguous or unfamiliar abbreviations.
+* Using ambiguous or unfamiliar abbreviations.
--Deleting letters within a word for the sake of abbreviation.
+* Deleting letters within a word for the sake of abbreviation.
--Ignoring naming conventions for package, class, method, enum, constant, field, parameter, local variable, and template parameter names.
+* Ignoring naming conventions for package, class, method, enum, constant, field, parameter, local variable, and template parameter names.

 ## Project Structure

 ### React

--**React Projects:** Organize by feature or route, with components, hooks, and context in their respective directories.
+* **React Projects:** Organize by feature or route, with components, hooks, and context in their respective directories.
 Use index files for export barrels to simplify imports.

 ```bash
 src/